RaincloudTheDragon/BasedPlayblast/README.md

 - Metadata options for including frame numbers, camera info, and custom notes
 - Auto-plays your video (externally) when it's done
 - Saves your playblast settings between sessions
+- Automatic update checking and one-click updates from GitHub releases

 ## How to install